Annnuuuuuu/pizza_sales/README.md

 # pizza_sales
 #used pizza sales to run following queries-
 #1.Retrieve the total number of orders placed.
-#2.Calculate the total revenue generated from pizza sales.
-#3.List the top 5 most ordered pizza types along with their quantities.
+#2.List the top 5 most ordered pizza types along with their quantities.

-#4.Join the necessary tables to find the total quantity of each pizza category ordered.
+#3.Join the necessary tables to find the total quantity of each pizza category ordered.
-#5.Determine the distribution of orders by hour of the day.
+#4.Determine the distribution of orders by hour of the day.
-#6.Group the orders by date and calculate the average number of pizzas ordered per day.
+#5.Group the orders by date and calculate the average number of pizzas ordered per day.